-But three years ago, my now husband (also a touring Irish musician) and I decided it was time to change our stars.
+But in 2016, my now husband (also a touring Irish musician) and I decided it was time to change our stars.
 So we packed up our life and drove it almost as far as you can get from Portland, Oregon to Portland, Maine.
 We bought a little house, adopted two hilarious kittens, and I started growing everything I could get my hands on.
 Something about a life on wheels makes you really want to feel grounded when you’re home.
 My commitment to vegetables was intense.
 I planted 35 tomato plants.
 In one garden box.
 Kale, cabbage, carrots, collards, chard, zucchini, cucumbers, daikon, shiso, green onions, sweet potatoes, and more.
 On the tiniest bit of yard around our house.
 And I was stewarding the crap out of those vegetables and the land as much as I could with the little I knew.
 I’m pretty sure I wore out Google and gave my library card a run for its money, but I absolutely loved it.
 I didn’t need them to like me, I didn’t have to audition for them, I didn’t have to ask them to book me or prove that I was worth growing for, I didn’t have to compare myself to other backyard vegetable growers.
 I just had to pay attention.
 To listen.
 To observe.
 And to do my best to create an environment where the plants did what they wanted to do most – grow.
-And part of that was to encourage pollinators and beneficial insects into our little patch.
-So I chucked a ridiculous amount of wildflower seed into the ground that my husband had been painstakingly clearing of Japanese knotweed.
-We have a ton of it.
-And one of the best ways we’ve found to discourage it is to dig it out and then to plant other things in order to choke out its light and fuel source.
-It’s slow going, but it’s working.
+Part of that was to encourage pollinators and beneficial insects into our little patch.
+So I chucked a ridiculous amount of wildflower seed into a patch of ground that my husband had been painstakingly clearing of Japanese knotweed.

 In January 2018, after a particularly bumpy autumn which included a rough start to a new album, a whole bunch of touring, a couple of personal whoppers, and an unexpectedly open musical schedule for months that are usually pretty pretty busy, I started to really ask myself if I wanted to grow flowers for other people.
 The answer was immediate, but complex.
 “Yes, but I don’t think I’m very good at it and why would anyone want to buy flowers from me anyway.”
 Whooboy.
 This song is pretty familiar to me and I really hate the lyrics.
 So I carried on making my plans, and I ordered seeds, and I started mapping things out.
 Friends wrote with encouragement, complete strangers shared knowledge, and guardian flower angels sent care packages of dahlia tubers to help me along in my first year.
 And we were off.
 Flowers were grown, customers were found, and so so many lessons were learned.